 Mark 5:39 And when he had entered, He said to them, “Why are you making a commotion and weeping?
 The child is not dead but sleeping.”

-Where it concerns death, the Bible speaks in terms of sleep.
+The Bible often uses the term “sleep” in place of the word death.
+This sometimes causes confusion.
 We find not only the unbelieving in Mark 5 confused about this, but also the disciples, as well.

 John 11:11-15 After saying these things, He said to them, “Our friend Lazarus has fallen asleep, but I go to awaken him.”
 The disciples said to him, “Lord, if he has fallen asleep, he will recover.”
 Now Jesus had spoken of his death, but they thought that He meant taking rest in sleep.
 Then Jesus told them plainly, “Lazarus has died, and for your sake I am glad that I was not there, so that you may believe.”

-But in addition to sleep, the Bible also makes reference to two deaths.
+But in addition to sleep, the Bible also uses a second term; “second death”.

 Revelation 20:13-14 And the sea gave up the dead who were in it, Death and Hades gave up the dead who were in them, and they were judged, each one of them, according to what they had done.
 Then Death and Hades were thrown into the lake of fire.
 This is the second death, the lake of fire.

-This can be a bit confusing at first to grasp until we keep in mind that Revelation is using metaphors.
+This can be a bit confusing at first to grasp until we keep in mind that Revelation is using imagery to convey ideas.
 It isn’t that there are two states of death, one called first death and another called second death.
 Rather, in the Bible, death is just death.
-Instead, it’s that this second death is really just a continuation of the first death.
-In other words, the first death is death that gets interrupted by Christ’s return, before God then sentences the wicked who have just been raised from the dead to go back to being dead, but this time forever.
+This second death, in other words, is really just a continuation of the first death.
+Or to put it still another way, the first death is death that gets interrupted by Christ’s return, before God then sentences the wicked who have just been raised from the dead to go back to being dead, this time forever.

 John 5:28-29 an hour is coming when all who are in the tombs will hear his voice and come out, those who have done good to the resurrection of life, and those who have done evil to the resurrection of judgment.